seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMBackend.rst

 Audience
 --------

-The audience for this document is anyone who needs to write an LLVM backend to generate code for a specific hardware or software target.
+The audience for this document is anyone who needs to write an LLVM37 backend to generate code for a specific hardware or software target.

 Prerequisite Reading